 Evy and Jarl Andersson founded the office furniture company Kinnarps over 75 years ago.
 Their daughter, and the company’s chairpersona, shares how that heritage is made current and inspiring for the today’s 2,300 employees.

-The re-established Maria Zoéga, with Anja Petersen, researcher at Dunkers Kulturhus and Hans Nilsson, marketing manager at Zoégas
+The re-established Maria Zoéga, with researcher Anja Petersen, researcher from Dunkers Kulturhus and Sofia Anderhall from Zoégas marketing department.

 “Forgive us, Maria!” said ads from coffe manufacturer Zoégas in the fall of 2018.
-The company’s founding story had until then focused just on her husband’s (short lived) contribution to the company.
+The company’s founding story had until then focused just on her husband’s (brief) contribution to the company.
 The researcher that

 rediscovered Maria and the marketing manager who saw good business in making the invisible visible share their story.

-Award ceremony: We award the first ever Business History Award .
+Anders Johnson is presented with the first ever first ever Business History Award .

 Conference closing.
 Mingle dinner served in the foyer.